cse110-fa22-group15/cse110-fa22-group15/admin/cipipeline/phase1.md

   * Post Initialize CodeQL
   * Post Initialize CodeQL

   The basic idea of CodeQL is that it will generate a database to repositoryresent the codebase, and then run queries on the generated database to identify problems in the codebase.
 It supports several languages.
-We use javascript for our purpose.
+We use JavaScript for our purpose.

   Currently, we can pass the CodeQL scanning for most of the times.